-MWDOC partially disagrees with this finding.
-MWDOC agrees that future water supplies are forecasted to be impacted by climate change, however MWDOC disagrees with the conclusion that supplies will not meet future demands.
-Future supply investments are currently being developed and more are under consideration by water agencies in Orange County to ensure those future demands are satisfied.
+MWDOC partially agrees with this finding.
+MWDOC agrees that future water supplies are impacted by climate change, however MWDOC disagrees with the conclusion that supplies will not meet future demands.
+While the current supplies may not meet future demands, future supply investments are currently being developed and/or under consideration by water agencies in Orange County to ensure those future demands are satisfied.

 Being "reliable" refers to having sufficient water to avoid shortages whether from long-term climate change, short-term drought, earthquakes or other emergencies, as well as having the ability to meet current and future water demands.
 Therefore, as a wholesale water supplier and resource planning agency, MWDOC's efforts focus on sound data-driven planning and support of appropriate investments in water supply development.
-Since 2014, MWDOC in collaboration with retail water agencies in Orange County has taken the initiative to conduct comprehensive Orange County Water Reliability Studies (OC Reliability Study) to address what is needed to be "reliable."
+Since 2014, MWDOC has been conducting comprehensive Orange County Water Reliability Studies (OC Reliability Study) to address what is needed to be "reliable."

-Following the completion of the initial OC Reliability Study in 2016, the study was updated in 2018, and most recently again in 2023.
+Following the completion of the initial OC Reliability Study in 2016, it was updated in 2018, and most recently again in 2023.
 The evolving scientific understanding of climate change has been tracked since the beginning of these planning efforts and the latest information relevant to water supply and demand impacts to Southern California's water supply sources has been incorporated into these studies.
-The purpose of reliability planning is to provide information to decisionmakers early enough to make sound and necessary investment decisions.
+The purpose of reliability planning is to provide information to decisionmakers early enough to make necessary investment decisions.

 The 2023 OC Reliability Study looked at two main climate change characteristics which climate experts indicate are likely to have large impacts on future water supplies - temperature and precipitation.
-The results of the 2023 OC Reliability Study indicate that under a hot/dry climate future, which recent evidence seems to suggest might be the current path, there is a maximum potential need for water supplies in 2050 under plausible future conditions of 40,000 Acre-Feet per Year (AFY) for Orange County after consideration of the new water supply projects and additional conservation efforts.
+The results of the 2023 OC Reliability Study indicate that under a hot/dry climate future, which recent evidence seems to suggest might be the current path, identifies a maximum potential need for water supplies in 2050 under plausible future conditions is 40,000 Acre-Feet per Year (AFY) for Orange County after consideration of the new water supply projects and additional conservation efforts.
 This maximum potential need is less than 10% of Orange County's estimated demand; and the probability of these maximum potential shortages occurring is only 3.5%.
 Although these additional shortages are not large or frequent, they indicate support for the need to make the kinds of future investments accounted for in the 2023 OC Reliability Study analysis.

-Additionally, the Metropolitan Water District of Southern California (Metropolitan) is in the process of developing its Climate Adaptation Master Plan for Water which integrates current climate, water resources, hazard mitigation, and financial planning efforts to prepare the region for the extremes of climate change.
+Additionally, the Metropolitan Water District of Southern California (Metropolitan) is in the process of developing it's Climate Adaptation Master Plan for Water which integrates current climate, water resources, hazard mitigation, and financial planning efforts to prepare the region for the extremes of climate change.